muratpurc/mpAutoloaderClassMap/readme.md

 ### In a PHP Script

-Require the autoloader script in PHPt, e.g. at the beginning of the application bootstrap process.
+Require the autoloader script in PHP, e.g. at the beginning of the application bootstrap process.
 This must be done before using an entry defined in the class map file!

 ```php